 b) The MIHF generates a Destination MIHF ID TLV based on the DestinationIdentifier in the received request.

-c) The MIHF generates service specific TLVs based on the received request primitive.
+c) The MIHF generates MIH Service Specific TLVs or a fragment based on the received request primitive.

 d) Consulting with the Multicast Address Information Base, the MIHF finds the multicast address associated with the DestinationIdentifer in the received request.